Portrait of Danielle

 Journalism and Media

-With bylines in prestigious publications like APTN, Canadaland, Chatelaine, The Walrus, and Maclean's, Danielle specializes in covering critical topics including:
+Danielle has national bylines in APTN, The Toronto Star, Chatelaine, The Globe and Mail, The Walrus, and Macleans.
+Danielle specializes in covering topics including:

 Her work spans multiple media formats, including print, audio, and television journalism, demonstrating her versatility and commitment to comprehensive storytelling.